ragingstumpers/COS598_Hegre_A1/README.rst

-PLEASE NOTE THAT THIS IS NOT YET DONE, I HAVE TO WRITE THE CSV INGEST CODE, BUT YOU ARE WELCOME TO EDIT THIS AS YOU SEE FIT ALSO, I TESTED THIS TO ENSURE NO ERRORS ON SAMPLE RANDOM DATA, BUT HAVE NOT YET RUN IT ON ACTUAL DATA, SO MAY BE SOME BUGS I HAVEN'T UNCOVERED YET (results being funny on real data will lmk math errors exist).
+PLEASE NOTE THAT THIS IS NOT YET DONE, I HAVE TO WRITE THE CSV INGEST CODE, BUT YOU ARE WELCOME TO EDIT THIS AS YOU SEE FIT.

+ALSO, I TESTED THIS TO ENSURE NO ERRORS ON SAMPLE RANDOM DATA, BUT HAVE NOT YET RUN IT ON ACTUAL DATA, SO MAY BE SOME BUGS I HAVEN'T UNCOVERED YET (results being funny on real data will lmk math errors exist).

 1) Use requirements.txt to set up venv
 2) Wrote a CLI, please use `python run_simulation.py --help` to get info on how to run EXAMPLE INVOCATION (using meow for filenames):